-The "other investments" portion will consist of ancillary liquid assets, cash equivalent fixed-income assets, and money market assets with maturities of less than one (1) year.
-Because these assets do not redirect capital flows toward sustainable investments, they have no minimum environmental and/or social guarantees.
+The type of instruments under "other investments" portion will consist of ancillary liquid assets, cash equivalent fixed-income assets, and money market assets with maturities of less than one year.
+These assets do not redirect capital flows toward sustainable investments, as they have no minimum environmental and/or social guarantees.